aparnak22/movie-api/README.md

 ### Tasks

-Here are some tasks for you to work on:
+Here are some tasks we worked on:

-📘 Requirement Analysis Task
+### 📘 Requirements:

+Initial user stories and acceptance criteria through requirement analysis.

 ### User Stories:
 1. *As a user, I'd like to be able to see movie recommendations for a search criteria based on age.*